Kubernetes Demo Installation

 Create SSL Certificates

-The Curity Identity Server can save its data to a number of database systems, but we will use PostgreSQL since it is a popular choice.
-You can download and unzip the latest Curity release from the developer portal and get database creation scripts from the idsvr/etc
+The Curity Identity Server can save its data to a number of database systems, and this tutorial uses PostgreSQL.
+You can download and unzip the latest Curity release from the developer portal and get database creation scripts from the idsvr/etc folder:

 Deploy the Curity Identity Server

-The deployment will create a custom docker image and copy in some resources, including the license file, some custom logging / auditing configuration, and the Hypermedia API Code Example:
+First copy the license file into the idsvr folder.
+When deployment is run, a custom docker image will be created, and resources will be copied into it, including the license file, some custom logging / auditing configuration, and the Hypermedia API Code Example:

 COPY idsvr/license.json /opt/idsvr/etc/init/license/